Rafia-Tariq/event-website/README.md

-1. Event Finder Web App
+1. Event Finder Web App:

 Event Finder is a responsive, modern web application that showcases upcoming events with details like date, time, location, description, and images.
 It includes a dynamic navbar, event listing section, and smooth navigation across the site.